Sgitario/sgitario.github.io/_posts/2019-11-15-visualize-structured-logs-in-elk-stack-with-dockers.md

 ## Mastering Logs

 If we're building a services app, another really well-designed framework is [Logbook](https://github.com/zalando/logbook) by Zalando.
 This framework will output all the information about requests/responses done within our application.
-This means that every request made to our app or done by our app will be traced.
-This framework is really well integrated with Spring Boot and HTTP utilities like [RestRemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html), [HttpClient](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) or [OkHttp](https://square.github.io/okhttp/) utilities to third parties.
+So, every request/response made to our app or done to a third party by our app will be traced.
+This framework is really well integrated with Spring Boot and HTTP utilities like [RestRemplate](https://docs.spring.io/spring-framework/docs/current/javadoc-api/org/springframework/web/client/RestTemplate.html), [HttpClient](https://hc.apache.org/httpcomponents-client-4.5.x/index.html) or [OkHttp](https://square.github.io/okhttp/) with minor tweaking.

 ```xml
 <dependency>